CriticalPoint/Remove-Steam-Guide-Button-Bind---Disable-Big-Picture-Mode/README.md

 - Enable [Audit process tracking](https://learn.microsoft.com/en-us/windows/security/threat-protection/auditing/basic-audit-process-tracking), setting an audit 'Success' flag in the Security Policy.
 - Either be an admin, or stipulate an admin account for the task to run.

-You can either [use the included template](https://github.com/CriticalPoint/Remove-Steam-Guide-Button-Bind---Disable-Big-Picture-Mode/blob/main/Scheduled%20Tasks/Remove%20Steam%20Guide-button%20Assignments.xml) to create your Scheduled Task by updating the tags to match your own and then inmporting it into Task Scheduler...
+You can either [use the included template](https://github.com/CriticalPoint/Remove-Steam-Guide-Button-Bind---Disable-Big-Picture-Mode/blob/main/Scheduled%20Tasks/Remove%20Steam%20Guide-button%20Assignments.xml) to create your Scheduled Task by updating the tags to match your own and then importing it into Task Scheduler...

   - `<Author>` - change this to your PC name and Username `<Author>COMPUTERNAME-CHANGE\ME</Author>`.
   - `<UserId>` - To get your S-1-123456789.... number, run `wmic useraccount get name,sid` in command prompt.
-  - `<Arguments>` - Update this with your path to your new Powershell Script `<Arguments>-ExecutionPolicy Unrestricted -WindowStyle Hidden -File "C:\PATH TO SCRIPT\Guide Unbind - Default Steam Install Location.ps1"</Arguments>`
+  - `<Arguments>` - Update this with your path to your new PowerShell Script `<Arguments>-ExecutionPolicy Unrestricted -WindowStyle Hidden -File "C:\PATH TO SCRIPT\Guide Unbind - Default Steam Install Location.ps1"</Arguments>`

 ...or you can create the task yourself.
 Here's how to set it up...